spieglt/FlyingCarpet/README.md

 + Sometimes when the Cancel button is hit on the desktop platforms, it can take time for the OS to finish trying to join or create a hotspot.
 Please only click the Cancel button once and wait a few seconds.
 This sounds like it should be easy to fix, but last time I tried it was not.

 ## Planned Features

-+ Bluetooth for connection negotiation (instead of QR code scanning or manual entry)?

 + Add Flying Carpet shortcut to iOS Share menu.